Charter

 3.3 Responsibilities of the Authority Deputy Chairperson

-The Deputy Chairperson will hold all responsibilities of the Chairperson, while the Chairperson is absent or as agreed, and support the Chairperson in performing their duties.
+The Deputy Chairperson supports the Chairperson in performing their duties and has the responsibilities of the Chairperson while the Chairperson is absent or as agreed.

-The OILGA supports the operation of the Authority, providing administrative, operational and legal support to ILGA meetings.
-The key responsibilities include:
+OILGA supports the operation of the Authority, providing administrative, operational and legal support.

 3.5 Responsibilities of the Director, OILGA